Prag8855/aab/content/guides/getting-married-in-germany.md

 - [ ] **Registration certificate** (*[[Anmeldebestätigung]]*)
     You might need a [recent copy](/guides/replacement-meldebescheinigung) of it (*[[Meldebescheinigung]]*) that is less than 3 weeks old.
 - [ ] **Income certificate** (*Einkommensbescheinigung*)
     If you have a work contract, your employer's HR department should provide you with a copy.
-If you’re a freelancer, download [this form](http://www.dautphetal.de/media/custom/2224_71_1.PDF?1366885698) (here's [a copy](/images/2224_71_1.pdf)) and [ask an accountant](/guides/english-speaking-steuerberater-berlin) to review/sign it for you.
+If you’re a freelancer, download [this form](/images/2224_71_1.pdf) and [ask an accountant](/guides/english-speaking-steuerberater-berlin) to review/sign it for you.
 - [ ] **Certificate of no impediment to marriage** (*Ehefähigkeitszeugnis*)
     You can usually get it from your embassy.
 To get this document, you might need to send more documents.
 It can take a few weeks.
 Some countries don't to give a valid *Ehefähigkeitszeugnis*.
 Your certificate might need to be approved by a *Kammergericht* for around 75€.
 - [ ] **Divorce certificate**